 It totally makes sense to look for the best price when you’re buying organic natural ingredients.
 But I can’t stress enough the importance of also making sure you are sourcing quality products.

 So I’m always looking for the best quality at a reasonable price.
-And this is why I’m recommending Plant Therapy, Rocky Mountain Oils and Mountain Rose, four great suppliers of wonderful natural ingredients like essential oils, butters, wax, dried flowers or herbs.
+And this is why I’m recommending Mountain Rose, in my opinion the best supplier of wonderful natural ingredients like essential oils, butter, wax, dried flowers and herbs.

 The following is a small selection of the most used natural ingredients in skin care, soapmaking and herbal recipes.
 You can combine these to make some lavish creams, lotions, treatments, remedies and other concoctions.
 We have hundreds of homemade beauty recipes and homemade crafts for you to try, I hope you enjoy making them as much as I did!